 The scooter is a lightweight, electric wheelchair with large pneumatic wheels that can handle rough terrain.
 It’s also mobile, folding to about the size of a carry-on suitcase.

 “The genius of this chair is, it folds up at the push of a button — an important feature if you have the use of only one hand,” Rev. Pattison said.
 He immediately realized how freeing it would be to have a scooter of his own.

 He applied for, and received, a Shared Grant from the Assistance Program of the Board of Pensions and the Presbytery of Chicago for the purchase of the scooter.

 “The scooter has really revolutionized my ministry and life,” Rev. Pattison said.
 “It allows me to be me again!
 Now I don’t ever go to my office on Sundays — I can quickly get to the back of the church and greet my congregation as they exit.”
 It also enables him to independently visit members of his congregation in hospitals, nursing homes, and funeral homes.

 In addition to the access to people it gives him, Rev. Pattison appreciates that, compared with a regular wheelchair, the seat in the scooter is higher, putting him almost “eye to eye” with congregants.

 “The Board of Pensions and the Presbytery of Chicago got behind me 100 percent.
 Their generosity has enabled me to continue in full-time ministry,” Rev. Pattison said.

 “I cannot tell you how much I appreciate the scooter.
 It’s like getting new legs!”

 The Assistance Program provides a wide range of need-based grants to active and retired ministers, employees, and their families.
+Last year, the Assistance Program gave out 1,157 grants, for a total of $5.5 million.
 The Board’s careful stewardship of its resources makes possible grants like those that have made such a difference in Rev. Pattison’s life.